JockLawrie/GenerateSysimage.jl/README.md

 # Generate Sysimage

-To build a custom sysimage, do the following:
+To build a custom Julia sysimage, do the following:

 1. Navigate to this project's root directory.